kwakuOfosuAgyeman/intake-triage/README.md

 Using Web sockets for notifications for admins
 Much more advanced searching functionality
 React Frontend For a better user experience
+Use of an ORM to help prevent injection attacks

 **Installation**